NSO-developer/ha-hcc/rule-upgrade-l2/README.md

 5. Press a key to run an NSO packages upgrade demo from the manager node.
 6. Press a key to run a Python request RESTCONF demo from the manager node.
 7. Press a key to follow the logs from the manager and NSO nodes.
 Hit ctrl-c.
-8. Connect to the london and paris shell to examine the Linux kernel route status.
+8. Connect to the paris1 and paris2 shell to examine the Linux kernel route status.

-        $ docker exec -it paris.fra bash
+        $ docker exec -it paris1.fra bash
         $ ip address show dev eth0
         $ arp -a
         $ exit